nexmo-se/voice-enabling-text-bot-simple-chatbot/README.md

 You may edit the source code file *very-simple-bot.js* to add additional sample requests/responses in the dictionaries and create new ones for additional languages.

-This simple chatbot does not do Natural Language Processing, nor provide AI capabilities.
+This simple chatbot does not do Natural Language Processing, nor provide other AI capabilities.
 Its only usage here is to illustrate the ability to voice enable a text chatbot.
 The caller will need to say exactly a request sentence as listed in the source code.

 ### Local deployment using ngrok